andris9/rai/README.md

 chunks can be received with `'data'`.
 The end of data mode can be detected by `'ready'`.

-`endSequence` is a RegExp object or a String for matching the end of the data stream.
-By default it's `"\r\n.\r\n"` which is suitable for SMTP and POP3.
+`endSequence` is a String for matching the end (entire line) of the data stream.
+By default it's `"."` which is suitable for SMTP and POP3.

     if(command == "DATA"){
         client.send("End data with <CR><LF>.<CR><LF>");